List of He-Man and the Masters of the Universe characters: Sky High

-First appearing in the Masters of the Universe Classics toyline, Sky High is a former Eternian Palace Guard named Darid who is an ace test pilot that assisted in Man-At-Arms' inventions.
+First appearing in the Masters of the Universe Classics toyline, Sky High is a former Eternian Palace Guard named Darid who is an ace test pilot that assisted in Man-At-Arms's inventions.
 While defending Eternos from the skies, Darid took up the name Sky High and helped Man-At-Arms to upgrade the Jet Sleds and Wind Raiders for faster acceleration and smoother landings.

 Hawke

 Hawke is a female member of the Bird People.

 In the 80s series, her greed was taken advantage of by Skeletor where she framed Stratos for a sabotage and got him banished from Avion.
 When she stole the Egg of Avion, Skeletor double-crossed her and had Whiplash imprison her in a cage.
 After Skeletor was defeated and Stratos was cleared of all charges, Hawke was placed on punishment detail.

 In the 2002 series, Hawke is a warrior that is loyal to Stratos.
 She later was present with the Avionian representatives who are members of King Randor's council.

 Hawke got an action figure in 2017 Masters of the Universe classics wave.
 Her bio states that she was a healer from Calgary until she met Stratos who saved her from the attacking Torgs and they fell in love.
 When Delora got badly injured after recovering the Egg of Avion and the Emerald Staff of Avion from Skeletor, Stratos and Hawke used its powers which healed her and granted the Avionians the power of flight.

-Hawke was voiced by Kathleen Barr in the 2002 TV series.
+Hawke was voiced by Linda Gary in the 1980s series and by Kathleen Barr in the 2002 TV series.